 Expertly guided game drives- Among the highlights here are all the Big Five – lion, rhino, leopard, elephant, and buffalo.
 You can also look out for smaller predators such as cheetah, hyena, jackal, serval, civet, honey badger, and the rare wild dog, while the herbivore collection features giraffe, wildebeest, zebra, and an excellent assortment of antelopes.

 Walking safaris- Why not head out into the bush with an armed guide?
 As well as enjoying animal tracking and the area’s phenomenal birdlife, you’ll take a closer look at the reserve’s insects and plant life.
-The difficulty levels and distances traveled depend on the ages and abilities of your group.
+The difficulty levels and distances travelled depend on the ages and abilities of your group.

 Night drives- You can also venture out at night, when all the big predators come alive.
 It’s always an unforgettable experience, watching what goes on in the dark of the night!
 You might see porcupines, genets, civets, bush-babies… and occasionally a larger predator, with its prey.